 Jim Rooney

-In 1970, after having made indispensable contributions to the folk and jazz scenes in New England for over a decade, Rooney moved to Woodstock to become the manager of Albert Grossman’s newly opened Bearsville Sound Studio, which celebrated producer Jimmy Iovine calls “one of the top three or four studios in the world.”
-In that role, he worked elbow-to-elbow with blues legend Muddy Waters and “Father of Bluegrass” Bill Monroe, produced records by The Band, Todd Rundgren, Townes Van Zandt, Hal Ketchum, and Bonnie Raitt and was a member the Woodstock Mountains Revue, an informal affiliation of folk musicians living in the area who recorded occasionally.
-In 1975, Rooney released a solo album, One Day at a Time, and in 1976 he moved to Nashville, where he steeped himself in both the creative and production sides of the country-music scene.
+In 1970, after having made indispensable contributions to the folk and jazz scenes in New England for over a decade, Rooney moved to Woodstock to become the manager of Albert Grossman’s newly opened Bearsville Sound Studio, which producer Jimmy Iovine has called “one of the top three or four studios in the world.”
+In that role, he worked elbow-to-elbow with blues icon Muddy Waters and “Father of Bluegrass” Bill Monroe and produced records by The Band, Todd Rundgren, Townes Van Zandt, Hal Ketchum and Bonnie Raitt.

 Reflecting on his 60-plus years in the music business, Rooney wrote in his memoir that what he’s been “doing the whole time” is “going my own way in the world, finding my own voice, following my own path – doing it ‘my own ignorant way’.
 That path took me on a musical journey from Dedham, Massachusetts, to Cambridge, to New Orleans, to Newport, to Woodstock, to Nashville, to Ireland, to Vermont, and all around the world.
 I’ve been making my story up as I went along….”